ZackPlauche/python-gmail/README.md

 ## Features
 - Easy API
-- Common defaults for smtp so you don't have to think about it.
+- Common defaults for using smtp with Gmail so you don't have to think about it.
+- Supports emojis in text by default

 ### Not Features
 - Getting previous emails